zachzwy/babylove-policy/README.md

 Privacy Policy

-  Little Logs
+  BabySkillMap
-  Last updated: March 5, 2026
+  Last updated: April 12, 2026

   ---
   1. Introduction

-  Little Logs ("we," "our," or "us") is a baby tracking application designed to help parents and caregivers log and monitor their baby's daily activities, growth, and milestones.
+  BabySkillMap ("we," "our," or "us") is a baby tracking application designed to help parents and caregivers log and monitor their baby's daily activities, growth, and milestones.
 This Privacy Policy explains how we collect, use, store, and protect your information when you use our mobile application.

-  By using Little Logs, you agree to the practices described in this policy.
+  By using BabySkillMap, you agree to the practices described in this policy.
 If you do not agree, please discontinue use of the app.

   ---
   2. Information We Collect